openalloc/SwiftTabler/README.md

 A multi-platform SwiftUI component for tabular data.

-**NOTE** this component is BRAND NEW and under active development.
-If you need stability, you should fork, at least until the API has stabilized with version 1.x.x.
+**NOTE** <em>this component is BRAND NEW and under active development.
+If you need stability, you should fork, at least until the API has stabilized with version 1.x.x.</em>

 Available as an open source library to be incorporated in SwiftUI apps.